mithril-security/blindai/docs/docs/advanced/verify_blindai.md

 3. Next, you need to modify some of the application code in any way you wish.
 The application source code is kept in the `.rs` files in the `src` folder.
 For example you can add the comment: `//testing` in any of these files.

 [LAURA COMMENT: We need to wait until Andre has made this script]
-4. Now you can build and launch your modified code.
+4. You can build and launch your modified code.
 This will create a new `manifest.toml` file.
 ```bash
 sh build_launch_script.sh
 ```

-5. Now you can try to connect to your server instance using the BLindAI Python library.
+5. Now you can try to connect to your server instance using the BlindAI Python library.

 Install the latest BlindAI PyPi package if you haven't already:

 ```
 bash
 pip install blindai